US lifts ban on Mexican avocados – KION546

 US lifts ban on Mexican avocados

-The United States is resuming its avocado inspection program in Mexcio’s Michoacán state a week after imposing a temporary ban in response to a US inspector receiving a death threat.
+(CNN)-The United States is resuming its avocado inspection program in Mexico's Michoacán state a week after imposing a temporary ban in response to a US inspector receiving a death threat.

 The Department of Agriculture's Animal and Plant Health Inspection Service said Friday that it was working closely with Mexican authorities to enact enhanced safety measures for inspectors working in the fields.